 - Travel plans: Though it is not necessary to offer up an exact itinerary, applicants will be required to give their intended port of entry, as well as a rough outline of their intended travels.

 Note: Additional information regarding medical history and criminal records may also be required

 Authorities are currently projecting a 95% rate of approval.
 Once a decision has been made, authorities will send an email detailing their decision.
-In the event of an approved application, the traveler should print out a hard copy of their ETIAS and carry it with them while traveling.
-Transport authorities in their port of departure may ask to verify that each traveler holds a valid ETIAS.
-Border authorities in the Schengen Area will also ask for the ETIAS, alongside the valid passport, before travelers are granted entry into Europe.
+In the event of an approved application, the traveller should print out a hard copy of their ETIAS and carry it with them while travelling.
+Transport authorities in their port of departure may ask to verify that each traveller holds a valid ETIAS.
+Border authorities in the Schengen Area will also ask for the ETIAS, alongside the valid passport, before travellers are granted entry into Europe.